e-kolpakov/e-kolpakov.github.io/_drafts/eventsourcing/DRAFT-eventsourcing-05-system-evolution.md

 99.95% availability[^6].

-**Creating gRPC endpoints** were relatively straightforward - the choice to go with Akka HTTP played out quite well due to the [design philosophy][akka-http-philosophy] - it is a library to build HTTP interfaces, not the framework to structure the app.
+**Creating gRPC endpoints** were relatively straightforward - the choice to go with Akka HTTP played out quite well due to the [design philosophy][akka-http-philosophy] - it is a library to build HTTP interfaces, not a framework to structure the app.
 Due to that, we just had to add [Akka gRPC][akka-grpc] alongside the existing HTTP endpoints and wire them to the application logic.
 It wasn't just a configuration switch - some effort was necessary to "reverse-engineer" the DTOs we used in REST+JSON endpoints into protobuf declarations - but still straightforward enough.